 Regardless of a driver’s reasoning for leaving without following proper protocol, if caught, the consequences for breaking this law are serious.
 Depending on the state in which the wreck occurred, penalties can include fines, jail time and/or a license suspension.
 The specific circumstances surrounding the accident will classify the charges as either misdemeanor or felony.
 A felony charge is often the result of another party being injured.

-New York Hit and Run Laws
+Hit and Run Laws in New York

 Specifically, in the State of New York, the legal penalties of a hit and run car accident will be determined by the magnitude of the crash, with the minimum punishment being a traffic ticket.
 These minor infractions are usually given when only property or other vehicles are mildly damaged.
 Though the driver can be sentenced to 15 days in jail, this maximum sentence is usually reserved for cases that involve extensive damage.
 Prior driving records will be examined, and can affect a judge’s ruling.